layniecalderwood/coryrhunter.com/index.md

 **Bachelor of Science:** Applied and Computational Mathematics with an emphasis in Financial Markets, Economics

-*Brigham Young University, Provo* ∙ August 2018-April 2021
+*Brigham Young University, Provo, UT* ∙ August 2018-April 2021

 ---